Prerequisites

 Step 1: Create your organization

-Go to app.periscope.sh and sign in with your work email.
+Join the waitlist to get early access.
+Once you receive your invite, sign in with your work email.
 Periscope uses WorkOS for authentication — you can sign in with email, Google, or your company’s SSO provider.

 Step 2: Connect GitHub